The most exciting part of my position at

 my research program evaluates neurocognitive and psychiatric functioning among

-individuals undergoing treatment for alcohol use disorders.
+individuals undergoing treatment for alcohol use disorder.

 I am also exploring